University Day 2021

-Alanna Cooper, Abba Hillel Silver Chair in Jewish Studies, CWRU
+Professor Alanna Cooper, Abba Hillel Silver Chair in Jewish Studies, CWRU

 Get a view of Jewish life outside of Israel and the US and hear discussion about the future of global Jewish life.
-What are the implications of Jewish absence from Eastern Europe, North Africa, Central Asia and other large areas of the world where Jews lived prior to WWII?
-What new possibilities present themselves with the current emergence of Jewish life in Africa, Southeast Asia and other unexpected places?
+What are the implications of Jewish absence from Eastern Europe, North Africa, Central Asia, and other large areas of the world where Jews lived prior to WWII?
+What new possibilities present themselves with the current emergence of Jewish life in Africa, Southeast Asia, and other unexpected places?

 “Israel's Recent Elections: Lessons from the Past, Thoughts on the Future"